Reyyadav/SQL_Finance_Analytics/README.md

 # SQL_Finance_Analytics

 ## Problem Statement:
-### As the product owner for Croma India, there is a need to generate a comprehensive sales report for individual products aggregated on a monthly basis for the fiscal year 2021.
+### As the product owner, there is a need to generate a comprehensive sales report for individual products aggregated on a monthly basis for the fiscal year 2021.
 The purpose of this report is to track and analyze the sales performance of each product, enabling further analysis and decision-making.
 The report should be exportable to Excel and include the following fields:

 Month: The month in which the sales occurred.
 Product: The name or code of the product.